-Not having experienced deep dish pizza before, I decided to try it out on our recent visit to Seattle.
+Not having experienced deep dish pizza before, I decided to search for local pizzerias in the area and I made the decision to try it out on our recent visit to Seattle.
 Delfino’s Chicago Style Pizza in University Village came up in my research as one of the few places that did serve deep dish pizza in Seattle.

 Note: This is not a sponsored post.
 The food was not complimentary.
 I did not receive any compensation or incentive to share about my experience.
 The restaurant did not know that I am a blogger.

 Coming in on a Saturday night, the eatery was busy with a steady flow of dine-in and carry out customers.
 My family and I were (party of 3) didn’t have to wait too long for a table.
 Seating seemed to be plentiful with a mix of booths and dining tables for 2 and 4.
 There is also another dining area in the back of the restaurant.
 Delfino’s has a casual vibe to it with a casual, retro-inspired interior.
 And though it was busy, staff seemed pretty relaxed and on top of things.